-The recommended brine is relatively heavy in salt.
+The Brine: The recommended brine is relatively heavy in salt.
 According to Cooks Illustrated, this concentration of brine is recommended for chicken for 30 minutes to 2 hours.
-The chicken gets saltier if over 1 hour so I’m suggesting 1 hour max.
+The chicken gets saltier if over 1 hour so I’m suggesting 1-hour max.

 To me (a safety guy), I don't like raw chicken at room temperature for more than 20 minutes.
 Actually, 20 minutes will do a fairly good job of brining these.

 While we no longer recommend rinsing chicken, you should always rinse carefully after brining.
 Also, don’t add any more salt after a brine is used.
 You can grill an SBCB and keep it moist without the brine, but it requires attention and skill.
 Skip the brine at your own risk.

 Grill temperature is also important in our keep it moist quest.
 For any chicken, I feel you can not “sock the heat to it.”
 The outside will be burnt before the center is safe to eat.
 Also, the light coat of sauce can burn easily.